 Why beneficial ownership transparency matters for fair taxation

-Advancing beneficial ownership through the UN Tax Convention
+Advancing beneficial ownership transparency through the Convention

 These recommendations reflect a growing consensus that beneficial ownership transparency is vital to building fairer, more effective tax systems, and set out a strong framework for embedding beneficial ownership transparency in the Convention.